 In meaningful intergenerational partnerships, both youth and adults are valued for their contributions and expertise.
 Youth can provide adults with: new energy, creative talents, fresh perspectives, direct access to youth population, up-to-date information on the best ways to reach other youth and knowledge about current challenges facing youth.
 Adults can provide youth with: opportunities to get involved, resources, mentorship, support, experiential knowledge regarding operations of organization and credibility with other adults and when they take programs out into the community.

-Building effective teams
+Building effective youth engagement teams: